 Conventions & Meetings (member discounts apply)

-- Annual National Convention (October 22-25, 2014, Baltimore, Maryland) - provides opportunities for members to share ideas, analyze industry trends, and attend management & industry-related programs.
+- Annual National Convention (October 21-24, 2015, Tampa, Florida) - provides opportunities for members to share ideas, analyze industry trends, and attend management & industry-related programs.

-- Electric Expo tradeshow providing hands-on access to the latest products from the industry's leading manufacturers and distributors (October 23-24, 2014, Baltimore, Maryland)
+- Electric Expo tradeshow providing hands-on access to the latest products from the industry's leading manufacturers and distributors (October 2015, Tampa, Florida)

 - IEC National Policy Conference (May 4-6, 2015, Washington, DC) - provides updates on legislative issues that affect your business and the greater electrical industry and gives you a chance to talk with lawmakers